trampgeek/jobe/README.md

 File PUTs are supported but not POSTs.
 When used by CodeRunner, file IDs are MD5 checksums of the file contents.

-Sandboxing is fairly basic.
-It uses the [domjudge](http://domjudge.org) *runguard* program to run student jobs with restrictions on resource allocation (memory, processes, cpu time) as a low-privileged user.
+For sandboxing, Jobe uses the [domjudge](http://domjudge.org) *runguard* program to run student jobs with restrictions on resource allocation (memory, processes, cpu time) as a low-privileged user.
-However it does not restrict any system calls and the task is not run in a chroot jail.
+However it does not restrict any system calls.

 Programs may write binary output but the results are returned to the caller JSON-encoded, which requires UTF-8 strings.
 To avoid crashing the json-encoder, the standard output and standard error output from the program are checked to see if they're valid utf-8.
 If so, they're returned unchanged.
 Otherwise, they're taken as 8-bit character streams; characters below '\x20' (the space character) and above '\x7E' are replaced by C-style hexadecimal encodings (e.g. '\x8E') except for newlines which are passed through directly, and tabls and returns which are replaced with '\t' and '\r' respectively.